 Travel, and especially flying, isn’t necessarily, er, green.
 But that doesn’t mean it’s not important, or that you can’t take steps in other areas of your life to offset the emissions from your flight.
 They air dry their laundry, avoid private transport (even Lyfts and Ubers), reuse their towels at the hostel.
 A little goes a long way.

-4. They understand their own country’s historical ties to the ones they’re traveling in.
+4. Understanding their own country’s historical ties to the ones they’re traveling in.

 You can’t go to Vietnam without a quick history lesson on the Vietnam War (like that it’s called the “Resistance War against America” in Vietnam), right?
 Right.